Teach The World

 | May |

-On 9th May Israeli soldiers disguised as maintenance staff rescue 100 people on board a hijacked Sabena plane at Lod airport in Tel Aviv.
+On 9th May Israeli soldiers disguised as maintenance staff rescue 100 people on board a hijacked Sabena plane at Lod Airport in Tel Aviv.

 The Poet Laureate Cecil Day-Lewis and the actress Margaret Rutherford both die on 22nd May.